quintel/documentation/docs/main/appliances-labelling.md

 -   [http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32010R1062&qid=1395837474289&from=EN](http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32010R1062&qid=1395837474289&from=EN)
 -    [http://www.top10energyefficiency.org.uk/dishwashers](http://www.top10energyefficiency.org.uk/dishwashers)

+## Adjusting the EEI
 The limits of the annual energy consumption in each energy class are based on the EEI.
 The relation between the EEI and the energy label is not linear; therefore the EEI needed to be adjusted.
-The EEI adjusted was calculated with the linearization method and the results are shown in the graph below.
-With the linearization method a straight line was drawn in order to define the new values for the EEI adjusted.
-The EEI adjusted is used instead of the EEI in order to be able to be used the same icon with the energy classes for all the appliances in the ETM, as the steps from the one energy class to another are equal on the icon.
+The adjusted EEI was calculated with the linearization method and the results are shown in the graph below.
+With the linearization method a straight line was drawn in order to define the new values for the adjusted EEI.
+The adjusted EEI is used instead of the EEI in order to be able to be used the same icon with the energy classes for all the appliances in the ETM, as the steps from the one energy class to another are equal on the icon.

 ![EEI adjusted.](/img/docs/EEI_adjusted.png)

-The EEI adjusted for the current energy class of each appliance is used as the starting point in order to calculate the energy efficiency change from the current energy class to another.
+The adjusted EEI for the current energy class of each appliance is used as the starting point in order to calculate the energy efficiency change from the current energy class to another.
 The energy efficiency change of the appliance is linked with the annual energy consumption of the appliance.
 The change of the one energy class to another can be calculated with the following equation

 ![Energy efficiency equation.](/img/docs/energy_efficiency_equation.png)